rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 Enable the following ports on the Directory Sync server:

-- **443** - Outbound HTTPS connections from Directory Sync service to[Rackspace API](https://api.emailsrvr.com)
+- **443**: Outbound HTTPS connections from Directory Sync service to [Rackspace API](https://api.emailsrvr.com)
-- **8732** - Open for connections from other domain controllers to the Directory Sync server.
-Not used for any connections outside your network.
+- **8732**: Open for connections from other domain controllers to the Directory Sync server.
+Don't use for any connections outside your network.
 The domain controller password hooks use this port.
-- **8080** - This port is only used locally on the Directory Sync service machine for the web browser.
+- **8080**: This port is only used locally on the Directory Sync service machine for the web browser.
 You may block this port for any external connections.